dankitchauhan/PHPReader/README.md

 # PHPReader
-This package will parse Php array files or language file's used for localization purpose.
+This package will parse Php array files or language file's used in php for localization purpose.

 # Quick Installation
 ```sh